 Think you know all the rules of royal life?
 Think again, here are some royal rules that are no longer enforced the way they once were.

 We know that life as a royal comes with a huge list of "does" and "do nots", but did you know that the protocols have become a little more relaxed?

 Royal couples are forbidden from showing affection

 Anybody who's seen Harry and Meghan hold hands, kiss or cuddle know that this is no longer true.
-While the Queen herself would never indulge in a PDA, sources say that as long as it's not inappropriate, she has no problem with her grandchildren being a little more demonstrative with their partners.
+While the Queen herself never indulged in a PDA, sources say that as long as it wasn't inappropriate, she has no problem with her grandchildren being a little more demonstrative with their partners.
 William and Kate aren't quite as touchy-feely as Meghan and Harry, but that could come down to personal choice or give an indication that they'll be traditional monarchs.

 Royals don't eat seafood